 No one—at least not the Kiwis—thinks anything of it.

 Kiwi horses, harrier hounds, and riders just barrel cheerfully along in a landscape that resembles (depending on the hunt country and the season) Provence, Africa, Montana, Ireland, California, or Norway.
-And given the size of New Zealand’s population—only 4.4 million—there are lots of horses, hounds, and riders.To read more, log in (above) or click to subscribe.
+And given the size of New Zealand’s population—only 4.4 million—there are lots of horses, hounds, and riders.To read more, a subscription is required.
+Log in or click here to subscribe.